-Are you under 25, or receiving Job Seekers, Employment Support Allowance or Universal Credit?
+Are you under 25, or receiving any low-income benefits?

 Are you curious about going to the theatre, or would you like to go more often?

-The Traverse is now offering a limited number of £1 tickets for selected shows and selected performances, and it couldn't be simpler to get involved:
+We're offering a limited number of £1 tickets for selected shows and performances, and it couldn't be easier to get involved:

-- Choose the production you'd like to see and which performance you'd like to attend.
+- From the list below, choose the production you'd like to see and which performance you'd like to attend

 - Enjoy the show!

 Got a question about tickets or any of the shows?
-Email email@example.com, call 0131 228 1404 or pop into the theatre.
+Email email@example.com.

 We also offer a number of other concessions (for students, under 30s, over 65s, people with disabilities).
 See our Box Office page to find out more about our other concessions.

 £1 tickets online registration form